misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-passwords-and-MDT.md

 {% include callout.html content="**Do not** define the `Enable local admin password management` setting in this policy; we'll do it in another one." type="danger" %}

-{% include callout.html content="I like to mention that this policy is partial in the policy name, as a reminder to myself and other administrators that this policy does not capture all the settings on its own.
+{% include callout.html content="I like to mention that this policy is partial in the GPO's name, as a reminder to myself and other administrators that this policy does not capture all the settings on its own.
 GPOs are often maintained in collaboration with others and this is a clue to others (or yourself, if it's been a while) that there's something else going on here." type="primary" %}

 #### Create another GPO, for dynamic LAPS enablement ####

 Finally, it's time for the interesting part.
-Remember that our overall goal is to disallow LAPS to take effect while a computer is being built by MDT, and to allow it otherwise.
-We're going to manage this with information on the state of the computer from the registry, and apply LAPS settings directly in the registry instead of through the ADMX, taking advantage of the Item-level Targeting feature of Group Policy Preferences.[^fn-gpphistory]
+Remember that our overall goal is to disallow LAPS to take effect while a computer is being built by MDT, and to enable it otherwise.
+We're going to manage this with information on the state of the computer from the registry, taking advantage of the Item-level Targeting feature of Group Policy Preferences, and apply LAPS enable/disable setting directly in the registry instead of through the ADMX.[^fn-gpphistory]

 [^fn-gpphistory]: Some of us more seasoned types can still recall that before it was Group Policy Preferences, it was PolicyMaker from Desktop Standard.
 It struck me while writing this article that it's been over 15 years since Microsoft acquired Desktop Standard and PolicyMaker's functionality is still relegated to a separate top-level folder in the GPMC editor window, and not integrated more broadly.
 But I should probably just be happy that it's there at all as it continues to be a powerful tool that we rely on for all sorts of advanced configuration that would otherwise be hidden away in scripts and configuration management platforms.